 ©℗ 2024 A. I. Jackson

-In the early month of 1886, celebrated detective Sherlock Holmes and his companion Dr. John Watson are called from their rooms in 221b Baker Street one morning by Inspector G. Lestrade of Scotland Yard.
+In the early months of 1886, celebrated consulting detective Sherlock Holmes and his companion Dr. John Watson are called from their rooms in 221b Baker Street one morning by Inspector G. Lestrade of Scotland Yard.

 A young man has been found dead in his chambers at Kings, Cambridge.